aldolo69/oqtadrive/README.md

 | 8B  | GND                 | GND               |

 ### Configuration
 The adapter recognizes what it's plugged in to, i.e. *Interface 1* or *QL*.
 But it's also possible to force a particular machine.
-Have a look at the top of `oqtadrive.ino`.
+Have a look at the config section at the top of `oqtadrive.ino`.
 There are a few more settings that can be changed.
+If you need to maintain several configs for various adapters, you can alternatively place your settings in separate header files.
+The details for this are also explained in the config section.

 *Hint*: After turning on the *Spectrum*, the adapter sometimes erroneously detects the *Interface 1* as a *QL*.
 In that case, run `CAT 1` on the *Spectrum* and reset the adapter afterwards.
 That should fix the problem.